-Doug Martin enters his eleventh season at Northwest Florida State College as the Head Baseball Coach.
+Doug Martin enters his 12th season at Northwest Florida State College as the Head Baseball Coach.

-In his career with the Raiders, Martin has led NWF State College to a 339-207 record, four third-place finishes in the Panhandle Conference, three Panhandle Runner-Up in (2012, 2015, 2017), one Panhandle Conference Championship in 2011, one FCSAA State Tournament Championship and one NJCAA National Championship, both in 2015 and firsts for NWF.
+In his career with the Raiders, Martin has led NWF State College to a 383-219 record, four third-place finishes in the Panhandle Conference, three Panhandle Runner-Up in (2012, 2015, 2017), two Panhandle Conference Championship in 2011 and 2019, one FCSAA State Tournament Championship and one NJCAA National Championship, both in 2015 and firsts for NWF.
 After the 2015 season, Coach Martin was named NJCAA Division I Coach of the Year.
 Additionally, Coach Martin has helped numerous players earn scholarships to four-year schools or sign professional contracts.

 Prior to taking the head coaching position at Northwest Florida State, Coach Martin spent 10 seasons at Pensacola Junior College (now Pensacola State College), where he was the assistant head coach from 1999-2004 and the associate head coach from 2005-08.
 He enjoyed a great deal of success while at Pensacola Junior College.
 In 2002, he helped lead the Pirates to a Panhandle Conference Championship and a State Runner-up finish, which was the school's first state tournament appearance in twelve years.
 Two years later in 2004, PJC experienced the best season in school history by claiming a State/Region VIII Title, a JUCO World Series appearance, and a sixth place finish in the entire country.
 Just a year later, the Pirates made it back to the state tournament by finishing runner-up in the Panhandle Conference.
 And in 2008, Martin aided the PJC Pirates to a Panhandle Conference Championship, a school best 41-6 record, another state tournament appearance, and a #1 national ranking for eight weeks during the season.